giginet/Scipio/Sources/scipio/scipio.docc/create-frameworks.md

-# Convert single Swift Package to XCFramework
+# Convert Single Swift Package to XCFramework

 Use `create` mode to generate XCFramework from any Swift Package